olysenko1/University-Paris-1/README.md

 ## Bitcoin network analysis
 Done in Python Jupyter environment and Gephi for graphs visualization as a part of Bitcoin Network and Machine Learning class.
 The purpose is to discover the Bitcoin network using a sample of transaction data.
 Every step is explained in the notebook.

+## JBC
+Done in Stata as a final project of Financial Econometrics class.